rbbozkurt/rbbozkurt/README.md

 # Hi, I'm Berkay 👋

 I'm a Software Developer with a passion for web3 and blockchain development.
-I have extensive experience in Android app and software development and am looking to expand my skills in zkApps and core blockchain technologies, and transition to Web3.
+I have extensive experience in Android app and software development and am looking to expand my skills in backend development, zkApps, core blockchain technologies, and in general in Web3.

 ## About Me